 Architecture, sculpture, and painting of the Baroque and Rococo periods.
-576. Arts of Native North America (3) Irregular Prerequisite: Art 158 or American Indian Studies 265.
-Form and content of the arts of Native North America viewed within a cultural context.
-Field 577.
-History of Architecture (3) Irregular Prerequisites: Art 157, 258, 259.
+576. Arts of Native North America (3) Irregular Prerequisite: Upper division standing.

+Form and content of the arts of North American Indians viewed within a cultural context.
+Field trips.

+577. History of Architecture (3) Irregular

+Prerequisites: Art 157, 258, 259.